-The 2016 Bioenergy Industry Status Report compiles and integrates information to provide a snapshot of the current state and historical trends influencing the development of bioenergy markets as of the end of 2016.
+The 2017 Bioenergy Industry Status Report compiles and integrates information to provide a snapshot of the current state and historical trends influencing the development of bioenergy markets as of the end of 2017.
 The information is intended for technology developers, policymakers, and other bioenergy stakeholders interested in bioenergy industry development.
 The bioenergy economy engages multiple industrial sectors across the biomass-to-bioenergy supply chain-from agricultural- and forestry-based industries that produce biomass materials, to manufacturers and distributors of biomass-based fuels, products, and power, to the ultimate enduser markets.
 It also highlights some of the key energy and existing regulatory drivers that have impacted the bioenergy industry as it develops.
 The breadth of this report focuses on activities that occur after the production of biomass.

-At the end of 2016, the U.S. bioenergy market (shown in Figure ES-1) was dominated by conventional starch ethanol production, which accounts for 72% of total U.S. bioenergy production.
+At the end of 2017, the U.S. bioenergy market (shown in Figure ES-1) was dominated by conventional starch ethanol production, which accounts for 73% of total U.S. bioenergy production.
 Biodiesel and biopower make up nearly all the remaining production, while other advanced biofuels contribute a relatively small but increasing amount.
 Biofuels make up the largest portion (approximately 88%) of the current bioenergy market.

 Figure ES-1.
-U.S. bioenergy market (1,400 trillion British thermal units [TBtu] total in 2010 and 1,800 TBtu total in 2016)
+U.S. bioenergy market (1,364 trillion British thermal units [TBtu] total in 2010 and 1,831 TBtu total in 2017)

-Sources: Conventional Ethanol and Biodiesel: EIA 2017a, Tables 10.3 and 10.4; Biopower: EIA 2017b; Other Advanced Biofuels: EPA 2017a.
-Advanced biofuels include biobutanol, cellulosic fuels, heating oil, jet fuel, naphtha, renewable natural gas, and renewable diesel, as well as small volumes of imports used to meet federal requirements for advanced biofuels.
-Note: This figure only includes the energy content of the product fuels and power, and not the associated coproducts.
+Sources: Conventional Ethanol and Biodiesel: EIA 2018a, Tables 10.3 and 10.4; Biopower: EIA 2018b; Other Advanced Biofuels: EPA 2018a.
+Advanced biofuels include biobutanol, cellulosic fuels, heating oil, jet fuel, naphtha, renewable natural gas, and renewable diesel, as well as imports used to meet federal requirements for advanced biofuels.
+Note: This figure only includes the volume and electricity produced, and not the associated coproducts.

-&lt;sup>1 Data for other advanced biofuels were obtained from the U.S. Environmental Protection Agency's Renewable Fuel Standard (RFS) data and based on volume generation.
+&lt;sup>1 Data for other advanced biofuels were obtained from the U.S. Environmental Protection Agency's (EPA's) Renewable Fuel Standard (RFS) data and based on volume generation.
 Other advanced biofuels include biogas, cellulosic ethanol, ethanol from other advanced feedstocks (including imported sugarcane ethanol), naphtha, renewable diesel, renewable gasoline, renewable heating oil, and renewable natural and liquefied gas.
 This data set includes small volumes of imported biofuels.